pmndrs/postprocessing/manual/content/_index.en.md

 [![CI](https://github.com/vanruesc/postprocessing/actions/workflows/ci.yml/badge.svg)](https://github.com/vanruesc/postprocessing/actions/workflows/ci.yml)

+Welcome to the `postprocessing` manual!

+## About

 The purpose of `postprocessing` is to provide a package of advanced, well maintained and fully documented filter effects for the popular 3D library [three.js](https://threejs.org/).
-It was originally created based on the [three.js examples](https://threejs.org/examples/?q=postprocessing) in the context of a research project in 2015 and continues to evolve as an independent third-party library.
-Please note that this library is not compatible with the postprocessing examples from `three` due to API differences.
+It was originally created based on the [three.js examples](https://threejs.org/examples/?q=postprocessing) in the context of a student project in 2015 and continues to evolve as a free, open-source library.

+## Compatibility

+The compatibility policy of `postprocessing` is to support the 6 most recent releases of `three`.
+The release schedule of this library is not strictly tied to `three`, meaning that official support for the latest release can lag behind by a few days.
+Releases follow [semantic versioning](https://semver.org/).

+_Please note that this library is not compatible with the postprocessing examples from `three` due to API differences._

 ## Concepts